-With nearby Mycenae and Tiryns, Argos was an important centre of the Mycenaean civilization which flourished in Argolis between 1600 and 1100 BC; unlike the other two towns Argos did not fade from history when the region was invaded by tribes coming from the north; it continued to be an important town which often sided with Athens against Sparta; it was conquered by the Macedonians and eventually by the Romans.
-The most ancient buildings were replaced by new ones and the ruins which currently can be seen in the archaeological area date from 600 BC to 200 AD; only on the acropolis at the top of a high hill, walls similar to those of Mycenae and Tiryns can be seen.
+Argos was an important centre of the Mycenaean civilization which flourished in Argolis between 1600 and 1100 BC; unlike Mycenae and Tiryns, Argos did not fade from history when the region was invaded by tribes coming from the north; it continued to be an important town which often sided with Athens against Sparta; it was conquered by the Macedonians and eventually by the Romans.
+The most ancient buildings were replaced by new ones and the ruins which currently can be seen in the archaeological area date from 600 BC to 200 AD; only on the acropolis there are sections of very ancient walls.

 Deiras: site of the Sanctuary of Apollo Deiradiotes opposite the main acropolis

-The importance of Argos is proved by the fact that the town had its own small sanctuary at Delphi (it was decorated with kouroi); Argos built a temple to Apollo on the hill of Deiras; a virgin priestess issued oracles after tasting the fresh blood of a sacrificed lamb.
+The importance of Argos is proved by the fact that the town had its own small treasury at Delphi (it was decorated with kouroi); Argos built a temple/oracle to Apollo on the hill of Deiras.

 A terrace above the theatre of Argos is thought to have been the criterion of the town, i.e. the open air site where justice was administered; several barely visible reliefs on the rocks indicate that the location was dedicated to underground deities to which offers were made.
 Of particular interest is a relief showing a vase, a snake and a horseman; the meaning archaeologists give to it is that the snake is sent by the underground deities to thank the horseman for his offerings (in the vase).
 This theme became popular because of funerary reliefs known as the Thracian/Macedonian Horseman and eventually it influenced St. George's iconography.